thejimmyg/express-mustache-jwt-signin/README.md

 * `jwtCookieName` - The name to use for the cookie that will contain the JWT, e.g. `jwt`
 * `signInURL` - The URL path you want the sign in page to appear at, e.g. `'/signin'`
+* `signOutURL` - The URL path you want the sign out page to appear at, e.g. `'/signout'`
+* `signInTitle` - The title of the sign in page, e.g. 'Sign In'
+* `signedOutTitle` - The title of the signed out page, e.g. 'Signed Out'
 * `extractTokenFromRequest` - A function that is passed the request `req` and the cookie name `jwtCookieName` and is expected to reurn the JWT as a string.
   The default implementation will obtain a JWT from a cookie first, or the